What Is an SPRS Score? The Supplier Performance Risk System Explained

 What Is a Good SPRS Score?

 A “perfect SPRS score is 110, indicating that your organization has implemented all NIST 800-171 controls.
-As a general rule, the closer your organization is to achieving an SPRS score of 110, the more likely it is to be eligible for a wider range of contracts.
+As a general rule, higher SPRS scores improve contract eligibility.
+Organizations closer to a score of 110 typically qualify for more opportunities.
 That doesn’t mean you must achieve a perfect score to be eligible.
 SPRS score range thresholds vary depending on individual contract requirements, and the DOD and defense contractors consider many other criteria in addition to the SPRS score.

 However, a higher SPRS score demonstrates a commitment to cybersecurity and compliance with federal standards, which can enhance your organization’s reputation and competitiveness.
 Organizations with scores above a certain threshold may find themselves at a competitive advantage when bidding for contracts because they can reassure potential partners and clients of their robust cybersecurity and lower supplier risk profile.